DataFire/Integrations/integrations/generated/rebilly/README.md

   * id: The Subscription identifier string
   * inTrial `boolean`: True if the subscription is currently in a trial period
   * initialInvoiceId: Unique id for the initial invoice
+  * lineItemSubtotal `number`: Subtotal of line items in this subscription (signed value).
+If credits exceed debits, it will be a negative number.
+  * lineItems `array`: Subscription line items which queue until the next renewal (or interim) invoice is issued for the subscription.
+    * items `object`: Line item
+      * createdTime `string`: Date-time when the item was added to the subscription
+      * description `string`: Description of line item
+      * periodEndTime `string`: Date-time when the period ends for this item
+      * periodStartTime `string`: Date-time when the period begins for this item
+      * quantity `integer`: Quantity of line item
+      * type `string` (values: debit, credit): Type of line item
+      * unitPriceAmount `integer`: Unit price in minor unit coins of the line item
+      * unitPriceCurrency `string`: Currency ISO code
   * planId **required**: Unique id for each plan
   * quantity `integer`: Quantity for each subscription.
 Default value to 1
   * rebillNumber `integer`: The current period number